mansi142003/freifunkpro/_projects/completed_libremesh-easen-trying-it-out.md

 ##### GSOC 2022 FINAL

 * Adding entry "Try it out" to libremesh.org web site.
-* Continuous Integration to keep newcommers using latest released versions.
+* Continuous Integration to keep newcomers using latest released versions.
 * Document what can be done with the virtual network.